kimheyse/plugin-finalwork/README.md

-# plugin-finalwork
-Assignment number 3: I have to create a plugin for WordPress
+# Final work Joepie (WordPress)

+All the source code for my final school project of the course "Advanced web development".

+Purpose: building a WordPress theme